SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/ec2-cloudwatch-metrics.md

 	10. **Enable Timestamp Parsing**.
 Select the check box.
 	11. **Time Zone**.
 Select Ignore time zone from the log file and instead use, and select UTC.
 	12. **Timestamp Format**.
 Select Automatically detect the format.
 	13. **Enable Multiline Processing**.
-Select the check box, and select Infer Boundaries.
+Select the check box and select Infer Boundaries.
 	14. Click Save.